Remi-Coulom/joedb/doc/source/concurrency.rst

    Performance will be inferior to running a joedb server, though.
 Similarly, a ``File_Connection`` to a ``CURL_File`` can be used to pull from a joedb database served by a web server.
- - A ``File_Connection`` to a ``Memory_File`` can be used to write clean unit tests that do not write to any actual file.
-This is also what was done in the tutorial example above.

 ..
    TODO: asciinema of fixing broken transaction